KeithSloan/OpenStudioWorkBench/README.md

 Investingating creating the data as per OpenStudio's Skectcher plug and gbxml.

+## If you have previously installed vi the Addon Manager

+If you have previously installed vi the Addon Manager, you need to remove the OpenDesign directory from FreeCAD's Mod drectory as FreeCAD maybe picking up OpenStudio options from there.

 ## FreeCAD setting
   Set the FreeCAD Preference for Document - Allow duplicate object labels in one document